sled-group/RACER/readme.md

 conda install pytorch3d==0.7.5 -c pytorch3d
 ```

 - **Step 4:** Install CoppeliaSim.
 Download and unzip [CoppeliaSim_Edu_V4_1_0](https://coppeliarobotics.com/previousVersions) according to your Ubuntu version.
-If your system is 22.04, please see the [Trouble shooting](#trouble-shooting).
 Once you have downloaded CoppeliaSim, add the following to your *~/.bashrc* file and source it.

 ```
 export COPPELIASIM_ROOT=<PATH/TO/COPPELIASIM/DIR>